ml4a/ml4a.github.io/_chapters/how_neural_networks_are_trained.md

 3) harder explanation (on youtube, i have the link somewhere...)
 4) Simplest (videos which explain backprop)

-//Once we have observed our loss, we calculate what\'s called the _gradient_ of our network.
+//Once we have observed our loss, we calculate what's called the _gradient_ of our network.
 The gradient i

 # AlecRad's gradient descent methods